infews/markwilliams_eulogy/raw_text.md

 Mark and I clicked due to music and movies and comics.
 I was between girlfriends.
 I had a car, which meant he could hitch to “Oxford, Too” for comics on Tuesdays after class.
 Dark Knight Returns and Watchmen were on their original publication runs, so we had plenty to nerd out about.

 He showed me how to appreciate comic inking that looked “sloppy” yet was intentional.
-He yelled at me for watching _Aliens_ before _Alien_, then sat me down to make me watch it.
-He knew about the deleted scenes and how they were referenced in _Aliens_ and now I understood.
+He yelled at me for watching Aliens before Alien, then sat me down to make me watch it.
+He knew about the deleted scenes and how they were referenced in Aliens and now I understood.

 Mark gave me my first real correction when I was being accidentally and casually racist.